gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/using-the-single-git-integration-wizard-gij-cloud.md

 ---

 title: Using the Single git integration wizard
-description:
+description: How to connect single git repositories using the integration wizard
 taxonomy:
     category: git-integration-for-jira-cloud

 ---

-Connect specific single git repositories via Git Integration for Jira app.
+Connect specific single git repositories using Git Integration for Jira.

 <div class="bbb-callout bbb--tip">
     <div class="irow">